All spoilers are unmarked.

 - Wicked Cultured: Has the personality of refined English gentleman, complete with the accent in the English version.

 - Voiced by: Daisuke Gori (JP), Roger Rhodes (EN)

-- Elemental Powers: He uses all three and swaps between them.
+- Barrier Change Boss: He uses all three and swaps between them.

 - Voiced by: ???
 (JP), Roger Rhodes (EN)

-- Bonus Boss: Defeating him nets Zero a new Hyper Mode: the Absolute Zero Armour!
+- Bonus Boss: Defeating him nets Zero a new Hyper Mode: the Absolute Zero Armor!